Advice to pivot into AI Safety is likely miscalibrated

 \[ \boxed{ \Delta \mathrm{EV}\_\rho(p) =\frac{1-e^{-(r p+\rho)\ell}}{r p+\rho}\left(\frac{\Delta u r p}{\rho}-c\right). } \]

-The EV is positive if and only if the gain rate beats the burn rate.
-This means Alice’s decision boils down to a simple question: Is her per-application success probability, \(p\), high enough to make the gamble worthwhile?
+The EV is positive if and only if the gain rate exceeds the burn rate.
+This means Alice’s decision boils down to a simple question: is her per-application success probability, \(p\), high enough to make the gamble worthwhile?

 We can find the exact break-even probability, \(p^*\), by setting the gain rate equal to the burn rate.
-This gives a much simpler formula for her decision threshold:
+This gives a much simpler formula for Alice’s decision threshold:

 \[ \boxed{\,p^*=\frac{c\,\rho}{r\,\Delta u}\,}. \]

 If Alice believes her actual \(p\) is greater than this \(p^*\), the pivot has a positive expected value.
-If \(p < p^*\), she should not take the sabbatical, at least in these terms.
-[TODO clarify]
+If \(p < p^*\), she should not take the sabbatical, at least on these terms.

 This simple threshold \(p^*\) gives us a clear way to think about her decision:

-- The bar gets higher: The threshold \(p^*\) increases with higher costs (\(c\)) or shorter timelines or higher impatience (\(\rho\)).
+The bar gets higher: The threshold \(p^*\) increases with higher costs (\(c\)), shorter timelines, or greater impatience (\(\rho\)).
 If her sabbatical is expensive or she’s in a hurry, she needs to be more confident of success.

-- The key unknown: Even with a perfectly calculated \(p^*\), Alice still faces the hardest part: estimating her actual success probability, \(p\).
+The key unknown: Even with a perfectly calculated \(p^*\), Alice still faces the hardest part: estimating her own actual success probability, \(p\).

 That \(p\) is, essentially, her chance of getting an offer.
 It depends not only on the number of jobs available but crucially on the number and quality of the other applicants.